 Each week, we offer you a few life-shifting experiments to try on your own.
 We’d love to hear how they turn out, and what insights they provoke!
 Connect with The Living Experiment on Facebook and share your stories with us there.

-- Try using an app like Moment to track your cell phone usage throughout the day.
+- Try using an app to track your cell phone usage throughout the day

 - Subscribe to our newsletter so you can stay up to date with us, get free gifts, and receive notifications when a new episode is available.